thunderbird2009/book_rmn/ch5_multi_tower_scoring_model.md

 ```

 **Pre-computation**:
-- Compute for all eligible ads (10M-100M) in daily batch → store in ad index (FAISS/ScaNN)
+- Compute for all eligible ads (10M-100M) in daily batch → store in ad index (FAISS [3] / ScaNN, or alternative structures like HNSW [13])
 - Incremental updates: New ads or creative changes trigger re-encoding within 5-15 minutes

 > **Code Listings 5.2-5.5**: Due to their length (~100-120 lines each), complete implementations for the Ad Tower (5.2), Dynamic Context Tower (5.3), Fusion Layers (5.4), and ESMM Model (5.5) are available in the accompanying Jupyter notebook: `code/ch5_multi_tower_scoring_model.ipynb`.
 These implementations include full error handling, comprehensive tests, and production-ready features.